TechnologyManagement/additions-documentation/Changelogs/Shipment Management Changelog.md

 ------------------------------------

 Add a new action to the Shipment Management page to allow the user to move a drop between different routes.
-Create an action,Â Move Drop.
+Create an action, Move Drop.

 This action should open a page with the following options:

-Existing RouteÂ (checkbox)\*\*
+Existing Route (checkbox)\*\*

-RouteÂ - allows the user to select from a Shipment Management Group (filtered to the same location) - only enabled when Existing Route is selected
+Route - allows the user to select from a Shipment Management Group (filtered to the same location) - only enabled when Existing Route is selected

-New RouteÂ (checkbox)\*\*
+New Route (checkbox)\*\*

-Delivery Area\* -Â only enabled when the New Route option is selected
+Delivery Area\* - only enabled when the New Route option is selected

-Shipping Agent\*Â -Â only enabled when the New Route option is selected
+Shipping Agent\* - only enabled when the New Route option is selected

-Shipping Agent Service\*Â -Â only enabled when the New Route option is selected
+Shipping Agent Service\* - only enabled when the New Route option is selected

-Shipment Date\*Â -Â only enabled when the New Route option is selected
+Shipment Date\* - only enabled when the New Route option is selected

 \*these fields allow the user to specify the field value for new Shipment Management Group that will be created.
 The Location Code for the new group should match the Location Code of the group that the drop is being moved from.

 \*\*these options are exclusive.
 Existing Route should be selected by default.
-If New Route is selected then deselect the Existing Route option.Â
+If New Route is selected then deselect the Existing Route option.

 Updating Delivery Area Definition From Shipment Mgt.
 Entries That are Out of Delivery Order
 -------------------------------------------------------------------------------------------